 How is vitiligo treated?

 There is no cure for vitiligo.
 The goal of medical treatment is to create a uniform skin tone by either restoring color (repigmentation) or eliminating the remaining color (depigmentation).
-Common treatments include:
+Common treatments include camouflage therapy, repigmentation therapy, light therapy and surgery.
+Counseling may also be recommended.

 - Using sunscreen with an SPF of 30 or higher.
 Also, the sunscreen should shield ultraviolet B light and ultraviolet A light (UVB and UVA).
 Use of sunscreens minimizes tanning, thereby limiting the contrast between affected and normal skin.

 - Makeups help camouflage depigmented areas.
-Some recommended brands are Covermark and Dermablend.
+One well-known brand is Dermablend®.

 - Hair dyes if vitiligo affects the hair.